"Diablo": Tips and Tricks for Beginners

-I dedicate this hub to those of you who have recently decided to pick up a copy of this excellent classic. ;)
+This article will list tips and tricks to help you beat the original Diablo video game on PC—or at least help you get your footing.
+I dedicate this article to those of you who have recently decided to pick up a copy of this excellent classic.

-- Monsters tend to drop gold and items when you kill them (why demons need gold is a question that will never be truly answered...).
+- Monsters tend to drop gold and items when you kill them.
 Of particular note are items that have a gold name.
-Those are Unique, and will never be sold in shops.
+Those are Unique and will never be sold in shops.
 Most of them have drawbacks to compensate for their benefits.

-- Wirt, the one-legged kid sitting all by his lonesome will charge you 50 gold just for looking at what item he's selling.
+- Wirt, the one-legged kid sitting all by his lonesome, will charge you 50 gold just for looking at what item he's selling.
 It's a gamble but, on occasion, that item can be pretty good.
-Just make you sure you take a LOT of money; the item he sells is rarely cheap (10,000 gold or more is a ballpark figure on how much those items of his cost.)
+Just make you sure you take a lot of money, as the items he sells are rarely cheap.
+(10,000 gold or more is a ballpark figure on how much those items of his cost.)

 - Two-handed weapons hurt, but can also get you killed when you're unable to block incoming shots and are surrounded.